Bilbottom/billiam-database/README.md

 # Billiam's Database 🧙‍♂️

-OLAP database project for life admin (feat. dbt).
+OLAP database project for life admin.

 ## About